 My name is Jeffrey Maloney and I am an applied linguist with a focus on Second Language Acquisition.
+I am an Assistant Professor of English at Northeastern State University in Tahlequah, Oklahoma.
+I teacher courses in Linguistics, English Grammar and the History of English.
 I received a PhD in Second Language Studies from Michigan State University in May 2018.

 I received a Bachelor of Science in Communications from Brigham Young University – Idaho in 2011.
 I received a Master of Arts in Applied Linguistics from Ohio University in 2014.
 My main research interest areas are language-student and teacher technology use and its impact on language learning both in and out of the classroom.
 I also have worked in areas of identity, World Englishes, implicit and explicit language knowledge, and SLA researcher statistical literacy.